andrebask/thesis/07 - chapter2.md

     }
 ```
-6. Code annotation - The fragmented code is now annotated so that it can save its state in the appropriate continuation frame.
+6. Code annotation - The fragmented code is annotated so that it can save its state in the appropriate continuation frame.
 Each procedure call is surrounded by an exception handler.
-This intercepts the special exception thrown for reifying the stack, constructs the closure object from the live variables, appends it to the accumulated stack frame chain, and re-throws the exception.
+This intercepts the special exception thrown for reifying the stack, constructs the closure object from the live variables, appends it to the list of frames contained by the special exception, and re-throws the exception.
 The calls in tail position are not annotated.
 ```
     int fib_an (int x) {
         if (x < 2)